elmaan-kh/PowerShell-Cheat-Sheet/README.md

 - <img width="562" alt="image" src="https://github.com/user-attachments/assets/e9279a7a-e121-4252-a877-3a29778f3a68">

 ### Summary:
-Classwork 1 focused on basic cmdlets for output, service management, and command history. `Write-Host` and `Write-Output` helped with displaying messages, `Get-Service` with filtering services, and `$host.version` showed PowerShell host details.
-Additionally, you learned to work with command history using `Get-History` and `Invoke-History`.
+In Classwork 1 I have learned basic commands for output, service management, and command history. `Write-Host` and `Write-Output` helped with displaying messages, `Get-Service` with filtering services, and `$host.version` showed PowerShell host details.
+I also learned to work with command history using `Get-History` and `Invoke-History`.

 ---